-Employees today experience high levels of time stress at work, undermining their health, happiness, and productivity.
-In a survey by the online job platform CareerCast.com of over 1,000 working employees, frequent deadlines were identified as the most common cause of work stress (30%), the feeling of not having enough time to complete one’s tasks is a prevalent issue in organizations.
+Today, a majority of employees experience high levels of time-related stress at their workplaces, which is leading to a dip in their health, general happiness, and of course, work productivity.
+In a survey by the online job platform CareerCast.com of over 1,000 working employees, frequent deadlines were identified as the most common cause of work stress (30%), the constant feeling of not having the required time to accomplish their required tasks is a prevalent issue in organizations.

 Extension Request as a Signal of Incompetence

-Extension requests may be seen as a type of employee voice (i.e. speaking up with suggestions for improvement), and in turn fascilitates more engagement in the team.
+Extension requests may be seen as a type of employee voice (i.e. speaking up with suggestions for improvement), and in turn facilitates more engagement in the team.

 Employees mostly avoid an Extension request, because they believe that their supervisors will judge them as more incompetent and unintelligent for their mistakes in task performance than is actually the case.